 Sometimes it can be a struggle to get older children to read.
 My boys go through phases where they find books they like and want to read all the time and then other times they struggle to find something that interests them.
 I honestly feel the same way so I get it.
-We’ve been a bit of a reading lull lately so I’ve found some new books that are all of interest to my almost 11 year old son.
+We’ve been in a bit of a reading lull lately so I’ve found some new books that are all of interest to my almost 11-year-old son.

 Having spent twenty-seven years behind the glass walls of his enclosure in a shopping mall, Ivan has grown accustomed to humans watching him.
 He hardly ever thinks about his life in the jungle.
 Instead, Ivan occupies himself with television, his friends Stella and Bob, and painting.
 But when he meets Ruby, a baby elephant taken from the wild, he is forced to see their home, and his art, through new eyes.